-The Wolper Law Firm is currently investigating claims against Shakela Carter, a former Financial Advisor at Merrill Lynch in Ft.
+The Wolper Law Firm, P.A. is currently investigating claims against Shakela Carter, a former Financial Advisor at Merrill Lynch in Ft.
 Lauderdale, Florida.
 Shakela Carter has been in the securities industry since the 2009.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), in 2016, Shakela Carter resigned from Merrill Lynch amidst an internal investigation regarding her participation in outside business activities commonly referred to in the industry as “selling away.”
 This sales practice misconduct prompted the commencement of a FINRA investigation and enforcement action for which Shakela Carter has not cooperated and has subsequently been barred.